Rick Nicita: Personal life

-Rick Nicita is the son of Frances (née Scapolito) and ed Nicita.
+Rick Nicita is the son of Frances (née Scapolito) and Charles Nicita.
 Nicita was born in Mount Vernon, New York.
-He and his family moved to Larchmont, New York in 1952, where he graduated from Mamaroneck High School, class of 1963.
-Nicita later attended Wesleyan University, graduating class of 1967.
+He and his family moved to Larchmont, New York in 1952, where he graduated from Mamaroneck High School, class of '63.
+Nicita later attended Wesleyan University, graduating class of '67.

 In 1969, Rick Nicita married casting director/producer Wallis Nicita (née Lindburg).
 They divorced in 1983.
-They had a son, Jesse, born 1979.
+They have a son, Jesse, born 1979.

-In 1984, Rick Nicita and Paula Wagner were married.
-Wagner was a fellow CAA talent agent who later moved to producing via Cruise/Wagner Productions, a company she formed with her then client, Tom Cruise.
+In 1984, Nicita married fellow CAA talent agent, Paula Wagner.
+Wagner later moved into producing when she and former client, Tom Cruise, formed Cruise/Wagner Productions.
 For many years, Rick Nicita and Paula Wagner were cited in the international media as "Hollywood's Power Couple".
-Nicita and Wagner remain married as of 2021.
+Nicita and Wagner remain married.
 They have a son, Zachary, born 1987.